The Legend of Kage: Re-releases

-The Famicom/NES version was re-released on the Wii Virtual Console in Japan on December 19, 2006, and in the United States on February 19, 2007.
-It was also released for the 3DS Virtual Console and Wii U Virtual Console in Japan.
-The arcade version also appears in the compilation title Taito Legends 2.
+The Famicom/NES version was re-released on the Wii Virtual Console in Japan on December 19, 2006, and the United States on February 19, 2007.
+It was also released for the Virtual Console on Nintendo 3DS and Wii U in Japan in 2014.

+The arcade version appeared in the Japan-only compilation title Taito Memories Gekan for the PlayStation 2 in 2005.
+It also appeared in Western-only compilation title Taito Legends 2 for the PlayStation 2, Xbox, and Microsoft Windows in select PAL regions in 2006, with the PlayStation 2 version exclusively available in North America in 2007.

-A 3D graphics remake of the arcade game along with the original arcade version is included in the 2006 compilation Taito Legends Power Up for the PlayStation Portable.
+A 3D remake of the arcade game along with the original arcade version is included in the 2006 compilation Taito Legends Power Up for the PlayStation Portable.
 The game is still side-scrolling.

 The Revised Legend of Kage was included in the Taito Nostalgia 1 release along with the original game.
 It features two new playable characters, Ayame and Ganin.
 Ayame is a ninja who can throw bombs similar to the red ninja in the game and has an unlimited supply of throwing knives.
 Ganin is a dog who can breathe fire similar to the monks in the game and can perform a spin attack that does not have much range but leaves him invulnerable for an instant and kills any enemy that touches him.
 There is also a new final boss that all the characters face which is a giant green cobra that slithers on the ground back and forth on the screen at the end of each second run through the levels.
 It is the only enemy that does not jump into the air.